 Efficient portfolio management Reducing risks or costs or generating additional capital or income.
+Total return swaps may, among others, be used for efficient portfolio management.

 DERIVATIVES THE SUB-FUNDS MAY USE

 A derivative is a financial contract whose value depends on the performance of one of more reference assets (such as a security or basket of securities, an index or an interest rate).